Teardown-Issue-Tracker-Maintainers/Teardown-Issue-Tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the game
+about: Suggest an idea for the game (content, modding capabilities, etc...)
 title: "[Feature] Title or description of feature"
 labels: feature request
 assignees: ''